[Post updated 28/05/19]

 Make sure there’s no misunderstanding and alternative meaning before you announce your hashtag to the world.
 Sometimes we just do not see what someone else sees, until it’s pointed out.

-Here’s a couple of examples of hashtags with alternative meanings that went viral (for all the wrong reasons!);
+Here’s a few examples of hashtags with alternative meanings that went viral (for all the wrong reasons!):

 - #Therapist was interpreted as #TheRapist

 Once you’ve done your homework and decided on your hashtag, you need to promote it, not only on the channel where you plan to use it, but also across all of your channels e.g. your website, other social media profiles (include your hashtag in your profiles where relevant), groups and pages, as well as via email.
 Don’t forget more traditional channels too, like flyers, posters and business cards, where relevant.

 6. Monitor use

 Once your hashtag is out there in the world, use it to listen to your community, acknowledge feedback and answer questions.
 Also, consider your options if you find someone else using it for an alternative purpose in a persistent manner.
 You might want to approach them and have a polite conversation about how mixed-use of a hashtag won’t help either of you and take it from there.